Writing off debt

 Will Money Expert charge for IVA advice?

-Yes, Moneyexpert charges fees as explained in our Terms and Conditions .
+If you decide to sign up for an IVA then fees are payable as shown above.
 However, we do not charge for the initial call where we provide you with an assessment of your current position, advise on whether a debt solution would be suitable for you, and if so which product would be most appropriate.
 We're here to help you get out of debt, and not to make you pay for our advice.

 Is an Individual Voluntary Arrangement legally binding?